+You can help ensure Bethesda’s future by leaving a legacy gift.
 A legacy gift ensures that Bethesda remains a vital community asset for future generations in our community.
-Planned giving is the process of carefully selecting the best methods and assets for making a gift such as cash, stocks, bonds, real estate, trusts and bequests for meeting your long term financial and philanthropic goals.
+Planned giving is the process of carefully selecting the best methods and assets for making a gift — such as cash, stocks, bonds, real estate, trusts, or bequests — and meeting your long-term financial and philanthropic goals.
 Such gifts provide an opportunity to support those served by the Bethesda Foundation while benefiting you and your family.

-A bequest in your will or a living trust can be an effective way of making a gift to the Bethesda Foundation while reducing the taxable portion of your estate.
+A bequest in your will or living trust can be an effective way of making a gift to the Bethesda Foundation while reducing the taxable portion of your estate.
 Whatever your goals or financial situation, planned giving offers a number of options from which to choose.
-The following offers some ideas of how to plan a gift that’s right for you, and is not a substitute for advice your own advisors.
+The following offers some ideas of how to plan a gift that’s right for you and is not a substitute for advice from your own advisers.